Why Project Commissioning is Critical to your Quality Process

 The Commissioning Process Misconception

-Everyone would then say it’s the commissioning team’s role to identify issues during testing, get everything fixed, and make the project work in the end, right?
-It sounds like a good idea to test everything at the end of the project, and this is when quality issues can be discovered, why wouldn’t anyone want to do this?
+Some might argue that it's the commissioning team's job to identify issues during testing, get everything fixed, and make the project work in the end.
+On the surface, it sounds reasonable to wait and test everything at the end — that's when problems will be found and corrected, right?
+So why wouldn’t you take this approach?

-By optimising your quality management and quality assurance process, you will mitigate costly risks, even before project completion.
+The reality is different.
+By optimizing your quality management and quality assurance processes early, you can mitigate costly risks long before the project is completed.

-It may also be discovered mid-way through the project that the required quality levels are not being achieved.
-The project leaders determine that they need to bring in a third-party commissioning group to fix everything.
-But by then it’s too late.
-The damage is done, things have progressed too far, and the project team find that quality issues have been left to fester for too long.
+If you wait too long, you may discover halfway through the project that the required quality levels aren't being achieved.
+At that point, project leaders might decide to bring in a third-party commissioning team to "fix everything."
+But by then, it's often too late.
+The damage is done, progress has moved too far forward, and quality issues have been left to fester unchecked.

 The Solution